Beyond Hard Writes and Rigid Preservation: Soft Recursive Least-Squares for Lifelong LLM Editing: Related Work

 \paragraph{Soft Updates with Preservation.} MEMIT~\citep{meng2022mass} uses a soft LS objective over a batch of past and new associations, but is not formulated as a long-stream sequential objective.
 To address the long-edit stream setting, we enforce \textit{soft} adherence and preservation within a quadratic objective that encompasses both hard regimes as limiting cases.

+\paragraph{Relation to Continual Learning.} RLSEdit is also related to continual learning methods such as EWC~\citep{kirkpatrick2017overcoming} and online Laplace~\citep{NEURIPS2018_f31b2046}, which use quadratic penalties to restrict parameter drift from previously learned solutions.
+In our objective, the term $\lambda^2\|\mW-\mW_0\|_F^2$ plays a similar regularizing role.
+However, our setting is different: RLSEdit targets long sequential LLM editing through layer-wise key-value constraints, combines the drift penalty with an anchor-mapping term, and admits an exact Woodbury-based recursive update whose per-edit cost is independent of the edit history length.

-\paragraph{Beyond Direct Parameter Writes.} Several recent lines are orthogonal to direct streaming parameter updates. \textsc{AnyEdit}~\citep{jiang2025anyedit} broadens the scope of editable knowledge beyond simple factual statements, while \textsc{UnKE}~\citep{deng2024unke} targets unstructured knowledge.
+\paragraph{Beyond Direct Parameter Writes.} Several recent lines differ from direct streaming parameter updates mainly in editing mechanism. \textsc{AnyEdit}~\citep{jiang2025anyedit} broadens the scope of editable knowledge beyond simple factual statements, while \textsc{UnKE}~\citep{deng2024unke} targets unstructured knowledge.
 For lifelong settings, \textsc{WISE}~\citep{wang2024wise} separates edited knowledge from pre-trained knowledge via dual memories and routing, and \textsc{RECIPE}~\citep{chen2024lifelong} externalizes updates as retrieval-augmented continuous prompts with gating.
-These approaches trade additional components memory/retrieval/prompting) for scalability and locality, and are complementary to our focus on an efficient, single-objective streaming parameter editor.
+These approaches can be evaluated on related editing tasks, but they intervene through additional components such as memory, retrieval, or prompting.
+They are therefore complementary to our focus on an efficient, single-objective streaming parameter editor.
+Model editing is also related to continual learning, especially quadratic-regularization methods such as EWC and online Laplace approximations~\citep{kirkpatrick2017overcoming, NEURIPS2018_f31b2046}.
+However, RLSEdit is designed for post-training LLM editing and couples cumulative key--value least squares, an anchor-mapping penalty, and a Woodbury recursion with history-independent per-edit cost.